-Both the July and year-Onondaga County residents only; businesses looking to be responsible with their batteries may find solutions at OCRRA.org.
+Both the July and yearshould NEVER go in your round program are for Onondaga County residents only; businesses looking to be responsible with their batteries may find solutions at OCRRA.org.

-Rechargeable batteries from items such as cell and cordless phones, laptop computers, power tools, digital cameras, and twoway radios are also collected on an ongoing basis by local retailers throughout Onondaga County.
+> Rechargeable batteries from items such as cell and cordless phones, laptop computers, power tools, digital cameras, and twoway radios are also collected on an ongoing basis by local retailers throughout Onondaga County.
 Find the location nearest to you by visiting www.call2recycle.org/ locator/.